danascheider/skyrim_inventory_management/docs/api/resources/shopping-lists.md

 #### Statuses

-422 Unprocessable Entity
+* 422 Unprocessable Entity
+* 405 Method Not Allowed
-404 Not Found
+* 404 Not Found

 #### Example Bodies